norlab-ulaval/libpointmatcher/doc/Compilation.md

 *Note:* If Eigen or Boost are not in their regular system locations you will have to indicate their location by setting the corresponding CMake flags.

-### 3. Installing yaml-cpp (Optional)
+### 3. Installing yaml-cpp 0.3.0 (Optional)
 Configuration files can be managed using YAML in libpointmatcher.
 This allows users to edit configuration files in a readable format.
-To support this, you need to install [yaml-cpp](http://code.google.com/p/yaml-cpp/).
+To support this, you need to install [yaml-cpp](http://code.google.com/p/yaml-cpp/).  **It is important that you install the older version (0.3.0) of lib-yaml or you will not be able to install Pointmatcher.**  If you are using versions of Ubuntu newer than 12.04, see the warning below.
 Either compile and install from the source or install package by running:
 ```
 sudo apt-get install libyaml-cpp-dev
 ```